autismspectrumconditions

 -

 OCD (obsessive-compulsive disorder) can occur alongside autism.
 However, not everyone with OCD has autism, and not everyone with autism has OCD.
 The following livestreams contain research information about autism and OCD to help understand how these conditions overlap, the diagnostic challenges and treatment strategies.
-Read more
+Videos by International OCD Foundation (embedded from YouTube) Read more

 -